Peridot Properties Facts and Photos

 Peridot from this area can only be mined from late June to early September.

-Peridot Mesa on the San Carlos Apache Indian reservation in the United States is currently the most productive mining area in the world for peridot.
+Peridot Mesa on the San Carlos Apache Indian reservation in the United States is currently the most productive peridot mining area in the world.
 It's estimated eighty to ninety five per cent of the world's peridot comes from here.

 Peridot can also be found in Australia, Brazil, China, Egypt, Norway and other parts of the USA.